gallantlab/voxelwise_tutorials/tutorials/movies/README.rst

 `glossary of common terms and API elements
 <https://scikit-learn.org/stable/glossary.html#glossary>`_.

-**Running time:**
+**Running time:** Most of these tutorials can be run in a reasonable time (under 1 minute for most examples, ~7 minutes for the banded ridge example) with a GPU backend in `himalaya <https://github.com/gallantlab/himalaya>`_.
-Most of these tutorials can be run in a very reasonable time (under 1 minute for most examples, ~7 minutes for the banded ridge example) with a GPU backend in `himalaya <https://github.com/gallantlab/himalaya>`_.
-Using a CPU backend is usually slower (typically 10 times slower).
+Using a CPU backend is slower (typically 10 times slower).

 **Requirements:**
 This tutorial requires the following Python packages: